Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors

 \begin{lstfloat}[t]

 \end{lstfloat}

 The sections below explain the details of these steps.

-\subsection{Computational Graph}
+\paragraph{Computational Graph}

 A computational graph in Rockpool represents the flow of data through a neural network.
-It includes the computational neuron parameters, hardware parameters, and the order of operation execution.

-In Rockpool, the |as_graph()| method extracts a computational graph from a full SNN model.
+In Rockpool, the $|as_graph()|$ method extracts a computational graph from a full SNN model.
 This graph captures all the computationally significant parameters of the network, as well as the network structure.
 The graph representation enables manipulation of the SNN architecture, facilitating mapping the network parameters to various hardware architectures, and permitting conversion between neuron models.
 For instance, a trained LIF network can be transformed into an equivalent DynapSim network, with similar behaviour.